MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/azure-monitor.md

 ---
 title: Azure monitor task for Microsoft VSTS and TFS
-description: Build and release task to observe the configured Azure monitor rules for active alerts in VSTS and TFS with a build or release definition ms.assetid: FF2CCF1C-0237-451F-AA1F-654DB8C72089 ms.prod: devops ms.technology: devops-cicd
+description: Build and release task to observe the configured Azure monitor rules for active alerts in VSTS and TFS with a build or release pipeline ms.assetid: FF2CCF1C-0237-451F-AA1F-654DB8C72089 ms.prod: devops ms.technology: devops-cicd